-The protection of personal data developed from the protection of privacy and the right to respect for private and family life.
-The Fundamental Law provides for the protection of personal data right after the protection of privacy^[311], thus indicating the close connection between them.
-Detailed rules on data protection are found in the Act on the right to informational self-determination and on the freedom of information (hereinafter the "Freedom of Information Act").^[312]
+313 Article VI (2) of the Fundamental Law.

+protection are found in the Act on the right to informational self-determination and on the freedom of information (hereinafter the "Freedom of Information Act").
+314

-The Fundamental Law does not provide for a constitutional definition for the term "personal data".^[313] In Constitutional Court Decision 11/2014 (IV.
+The Fundamental Law does not provide for a constitutional definition for the term "personal data".
+315 In Constitutional Court Decision 11/2014 (IV.
 4.)
 AB, the Constitutional Court held, as regards the interpretation of Article VI of the Fundamental Law, that personal data is in all cases information on the private or family life of a person, and the person has to be in control of data on his or her private and family life.
 Consequently, restricting this right is only permitted in accordance with the provisions on fundamental rights restrictions.
 Constitutional Court Decision 3038/2014 (III.
 13.)
 AB also confirms that even though the Fundamental Law does not define the term "personal data", but the provisions on the right to the protection of personal data can be found among the rights to the protection of privacy (including private and family life, home and good reputation).

-The Freedom of Information Act, on the one hand, directly implements the Fundamental Law, but, on the other hand, it compiles the data protection system of the former Act on the protection of personal data^[314] and the related Constitutional Court practice.
+The Freedom of Information Act, on the one hand, directly implements the Fundamental Law, but, on the other hand, it compiles the data protection system of the former Act on the protection of personal data316 and the related Constitutional Court practice.
 According to the regulation, a defining characteristic of personal data is that it has to be connected to the data subject, i.e. it has to be suitable for identifying him or her (and the same applies to conclusions to be drawn relating to an already identified person).
-In the light of these considerations, the definition of the term "personal data" has to be based on the Freedom of Information Act.^[315]
+In the light of these considerations, the definition of the term "personal data" has to be based on the Freedom of Information Act.
+317

 The Constitutional Court maintained and confirmed the interpretation of the right of informational self-determination elaborated in former Constitutional Court practice (as a general rule, everyone is entitled to freely decide on publishing and using his or her personal data, but in exceptional cases and for clearly defined purposes, an Act may prescribe the disclosure, or a manner of use of the personal data).
 At the same time, the Constitutional Court also highlighted that the Fundamental Law defines relation between the individual and the community by focusing on the individual being tied to the community, without, however, affecting his or her individual value.
 This follows from in particular Article O) and Article II of the Fundamental Law.
-The right of informational self-determination is closely connected to the right to private sphere and it covers decisions on when and under what limitations does an individual disclose data relating to his or her person.^[316]